 ■ To identify and evaluate economically relevant geological materials in hand-specimen and assess their geological associations;

-■ To critically appraise the economic significance and viability of ore deposits and industrial mineral accumulations within various geological environments using a variety of field, analytical and spatial datasets;
+■ To critically appraise the economic significance and viability and 'criticality' of ore deposits and industrial mineral accumulations within various geological environments using a variety of field, analytical and spatial datasets;

 ■ To evaluate techniques used in the exploration for minerals, metals and other bulk materials, and their sustainable future extraction, processing and remediation;